From edge to cloud, a well-orchestrated Data Collection Rule enables telemetry to flow intelligently and reliably

 Empower users to configure data collection across multiple resources simultaneously

-Streamline the configuration process, ensuring it is intuitive and accessible for users with different level of expertise.
+Streamline the configuration process to make it intuitive and accessible for users of all expertise levels

-Expand DCR’s capabilities to include widely used data types and destinations
+Expand DCR capabilities to support widely used data types and destinations.

 My focus

-This project showcases my ability to simplify technical complexity for users with varying levels of expertise.
-Designing for different types of telemetry data and destinations required careful consideration of data structure, flexibility, and scalability.
-As I shaped the end-to-end experience from collecting and mapping to transforming and routing data, I focused on making the workflows intuitive and extensible.
-Because DCR is a core component of Azure Monitor, my work also needed to support system-wide data flow and integration across the broader monitoring ecosystem.
+This project showcases my ability to simplify technical complexity for users with varying expertise.
+Designing for diverse telemetry data and destinations required balancing data structure, flexibility, and scalability.
+Because DCR is a core component of Azure Monitor, my work had to support both intuitive workflows for users and seamless integration across the monitoring ecosystem.
+My focus areas were:

-Experience Design: Created clear, low-friction workflows and user interfaces to guide users through configuring complex data collection rules.
+Experience Design: Created clear, low-friction workflows and interfaces that guided users through complex configurations.
 Built and tested interactive prototypes to validate concepts and refine the experience.

-User Research: Collaborated with a researcher to conduct interviews, extract actionable insights from a highly technical audience, and translate pain points into design decisions that shaped product direction.
+User Research: Collaborated with researchers to conduct interviews, extract actionable insights from a highly technical audience, and translate pain points into design decisions that shaped product direction.

-Product & System Thinking: With 50,000+ users, I aligned solutions with business goals and user value.
-I developed technical fluency to work with engineers, design balanced solutions within constraints alongside engineers.
+Product & System Thinking: Aligned solutions with business goals and user value.
+Developed technical fluency to bridge design and engineering.
+Created solutions that balance user needs with system constraints.

-Collaboration: Used low-fidelity mockups to lead cross-functional workshops and design reviews, helping teams align goals, surface technical considerations early, and shape the product direction from the start.
+Collaboration: Led cross-functional workshops and design reviews with low-fidelity mockups, helping teams align early, surface technical considerations, and shape the product direction from the start.

 Design Examples

-In contrast to the current flow, where users only see a list of DCRs without visibility into which resources they are associated with, the new resource-centric view allows users to access information from a resource perspective.
-They can initiate the data collection after selecting resources.
+In contrast to the current flow, where users only see a list of DCRs without visibility into the resources they belong to, this new view lets users access information directly from a resource perspective.
+They can initiate data collection after selecting resources and filter the view by parameters such as DCR status, subscription, resource group, destination type, or resource type.
+This makes it far easier to manage large numbers of resources efficiently.

 Users are given the option to view DCRs that match all selected resources or just a subset.
-A warning is displayed when only partial compatibility exists, helping users make confident, informed choices.
+A warning appears when only partial compatibility exists, guiding users to make confident, informed choices.
+Because creation and association are the most frequent DCR-related actions, we tested multiple design variations with users to validate the workflows.
+This ensured the final flows were both intuitive and effective, saving users time while lowering configuration effort and cost.

 Outcome

-Over 30,000 of the 50,000 monthly active users (MAU) have switched to the new experience, and the adoption rate continues to grow.
+Over half of Azure Monitor’s 50,000 monthly active users have already switched, with adoption continuing to grow.

-Monthly support cases related to DCR dropped by approximately 30%, decreasing from 200–250 to around 170, reflecting improved usability and reduced user friction.
+Monthly cases related to DCR decreased from ~240 to ~170, reflecting improved usability and reduced friction.

 – Systems Admin at Equity Bank

-“It's certainly a lot better than what we have at the moment, because at the moment I have to go into each DCR, have a look at the JSON, you know, see where the destinations are, what the transforms are, if there are any and so on.”
+“It’s certainly a lot better than what we have now.
+At the moment I have to go into each DCR, check the JSON, see where the destinations are, what the transformations are, and so on.“

 -Cyber Security Architect at Becca Consulting

 Building on the successful release of the new DCR experience, I partnered with the product team to define the strategy and vision for monitoring coverage—a capability that had never existed natively at scale in Azure Monitor.
 Previously, users had to manually build custom dashboards to understand what resources were being monitored and where gaps existed.
 Our new initiative introduces a scalable, integrated experience that surfaces monitoring coverage out of the box, enabling users to quickly assess their environment and take action.
 This effort has significantly expanded the scope of my work and elevated the strategic impact of Azure Monitor as a platform.
-The feature is currently in development and is slated for introduction at Microsoft Ignite 2025 in November.
+The product has been announced in Microsoft Ignite 2025.